DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 - The height of this level is similar to Leo's revised level.
 I'm definitely liking this height.
 - Something interesting he did was add a balcony / second floor to add detail to the upper sections of the walls (Inaccessible btw).
 	- This added a lot of visual interest to the upper sections of the walls.
-	- Somebody might ask "How is *anyone* supposed to get up there"
+	- Somebody might ask "How is *anyone* supposed to get up there", but lowkey this might be one of those questions that gets ignored

 ![](<../../../../_Meta/Attachments/Pasted image 20250524034258.png>)

 > Here are the pieces Brian used to make his walls.

+- The pieces Brian used for his wall pieces